anuragtb/pdfcpu/core/rotate.md

 # Rotate

-Rotate selected pages clockwise by a multiple of 90 degrees.
+Rotate selected pages of `inFile` clockwise by a multiple of 90 degrees.

 ## Usage